 Similarly, the time it takes for the radar wave to travel between the turning point at $s$ and the reflector at $B$ can be determined in the same manner, and we will refer to it as $\Delta t_B$.

 Based on the position of the spacecraft carrying the reflector, we usually classify it into two scenarios: inferior conjunction and superior conjunction when calculating the gravitational time delay.
 In the case of inferior conjunction, the spacecraft is situated between the earth and the sun.
-In the absence of gravitational effects, the total round-trip time of the radar signal can be expressed as $\Delta t_{\mathrm{I-S}} = 2\left(\sqrt{A^2-s^2} -\sqrt{B^2-s^2}\right)$.
-When considering gravitational effects with LQG corrections, the round-trip time delay is calculated as follows:
+In the absence of gravitational effects, the total roundtrip time of the radar signal can be expressed as $\Delta t_{\mathrm{I-S}} = 2\left(\sqrt{A^2-s^2} -\sqrt{B^2-s^2}\right)$.
+When considering gravitational effects with LQG corrections, the roundtrip time delay is calculated as follows:

 where $\Delta t_{\rm{I-GR}}$ represents the Shapiro time delay in GR.
-It is evident that the round-trip time delay receives the LQG corrections.
+It is evident that the roundtrip time delay receives the LQG corrections.

 In the case of superior conjunction, the spacecraft is located at the opposite side of the earth with respect to the sun.
-Therefore, in the absence of gravitational effects, the total round-trip time for the radar wave to travel is $\Delta t_{\mathrm{S-S}} = 2\left(\sqrt{A^{2}-s^{2}} + \sqrt{B^{2}-s^{2}}\right)$.
-Then, the round-trip time delay with LQG corrections is calculated as follows:
+Therefore, in the absence of gravitational effects, the total roundtrip time for the radar wave to travel is $\Delta t_{\mathrm{S-S}} = 2\left(\sqrt{A^{2}-s^{2}} + \sqrt{B^{2}-s^{2}}\right)$.
+Then, the roundtrip time delay with LQG corrections is calculated as follows: